Jean Marais: The Chameleon Who Became Cocteau’s Muse

 “The Monster with the Face of an Angel”

 The future artist was born on December 11, 1913, in the port city of Cherbourg.
-He was the son of veterinarian Alfred Emmanuel Villen-Mare and the adventurer or kleptomaniac Marie-Alin Vossor, who was periodically imprisoned for theft.
+He was the son of veterinarian Alfred Emmanuel Villen-Mare and his mother, Marie-Alin Vossor, who led an adventurous life and was periodically imprisoned for theft.
 The boy was barely four years old when his parents divorced, and his mother moved with her two sons (his brother Henri was four years older) to Paris.
 One of Jean’s most vivid childhood memories was his first visit to a cinema in the capital.
-The film “The Mysteries of New York” so impressed the young viewer that from that moment on, he wanted to act himself.
+The film “The Mysteries of New York” so impressed the young viewer that from that moment on he wanted to act.

-For such antics, the artistic student was expelled from at least three educational institutions—in Vesinet, Saint-Germain, and Janson-de-Sailly.
-After graduating from a Catholic college in Bouzonville, 16-year-old Jean Marais became fascinated with photography, apprenticing with a photographer who was knowledgeable about painting.
-The teacher imparted basic knowledge of composition and techniques for working with space, volume, light, and color.
-His discovered artistic talent allowed the young man to paint pictures for sale, helping him raise funds for acting classes.
+For such antics, the artistic student was expelled from at least three educational institutions — in Vesinet, Saint-Germain, and Janson-de-Sailly.
+After graduating from a Catholic college in Bouzonville, 16-year-old Jean Marais became fascinated with photography and apprenticed with a photographer who knew painting.
+The teacher taught him the basics of composition and techniques for working with space, volume, light, and color.
+His emerging artistic talent allowed him to paint pictures for sale, helping him raise funds for acting classes.
 To fulfill his dream, he also worked as a model for magazines.

 Jean Marais in School Years